lukessmead/projects/bayesian_inference/README.md

 - Burn in procedure
 - Step size variation to meet target jump sucess rate
 - Comparing 1D posteriors calcualted analytically and generated using MCMC
+- Comparing 2D posteriors calcualted analytically and generated using MCMC